Mongolia FAQ's

 I think what’s key is people’s desire to experience Mongolia as authentically as possible.

-• We can provide for vegetarians and those with dietary requirements such as being gluten-free.
-We have also catered for vegans and for coeliacs.
-We can also cater to those with food allergies.
-However, you are personally responsible for providing clear information regarding dietary needs or details of any allergies prior to booking so we can help you to understand well in advance what you might realistically expect.
+- We can provide for vegetarians and those with dietary requirements and food allergies.
+However, you are personally responsible for providing clear information regarding dietary needs or details of any allergies during your initial enquiry so we can assess whether it is something we can accommodate and/orhelp you to understand well in advance what you might realistically expect.

 If you have any concerns or questions just get in touch with Jess.